 Healthcare Provider Update: Provides medical coverage through Anthem Blue Cross Blue Shield, dental via Cigna, and vision benefits, plus remote work flexibility and 401(k) matching 4.
 With ACA costs rising, Elements comprehensive benefits and remote-first model offer employees both financial and lifestyle stability.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Mueller Industries employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Mueller Industries employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Mueller Industries employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'